Geniuscamp/codvar/README.md

 Codvar is Python library provides a set of functions for validating, formatting, generating, and suggesting usernames.
-The library aims to assist in managing and handling usernames effectively in your applications.
+The library aims to assist in managing and handling email,password,username and phone effectively in your applications.
   1. Username
 ## Functions: